makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ></script>
 ```

 This will print the visitorID to the console, but it won’t work until we give it a proper token.
-Head over to the [quick start guide](https://dev.fingerprintjs.com) to create a new account.
-When you [sign up](https://dashboard.fingerprintjs.com/signup) you’ll be given a 30-day free trial of the Pro version, which is the one used in this example.
+You can [sign up](https://dashboard.fingerprintjs.com/signup) for a 10-day free trial of the Pro version, which is the one used in this example.
 The Pro version offers more detailed data analysis and protection than the open source version.

 Click the **tokens** tab on the left and copy the token marked **browser**.
 Replace `your-browser-token` in the `index.html` file with the token copied from FingerprintJS.
 Now you are ready to test.
 Start up a server and visit your new site.
 This demo uses [http-server](https://www.npmjs.com/package/http-server) because it installs quickly and is easy-to-use.